 For further analysis, we retained the top 10% runs and concentrated on the sensible and latent heat fluxes and the NEE.
-For all fluxes except the NEE during IOP-2, the coefficients of efficiency of the best 10% runs were in the range between one and zero (Fig. 3).
+For all fluxes except the NEE during IOP-2, the coefficients of efficiency of the best 10% runs were positive (Fig. 3).
 Negative coefficients of efficiency indicate that the simulation is worse than the observed mean, thus such model runs are unwanted.
 These model runs were also excluded from further analysis, resulting in only 1901 model runs (9.5%) for the NEE during IOP-2.

 For all tested runs, the modeled radiative flux budgets, with exception of the long wave radiation budget during IOP-1, were in very good agreement with the measured values.
-Therefore, the effort to better parametrize the model will be directed to the other fluxes.
+Therefore, the effort to better parameterize the model will be directed to the sensible and latent heat fluxes and the NEE.
 The ground heat flux proved to achieve only small likelihood measure values, especially during IOP-2.
 This is mainly attributable to the ground heat flux measurements, which are single-point measurements and were, in our case, influenced by sunspots in the late afternoon resulting in very high ground heat fluxes lasting for only a short period.
-As the model represents an area rather than a point, any direct comparison of these data has to be done carefully, and thus the ground heat flux was excluded from further analysis.
-For sensible and latent heat flux as well as the NEE, the footprint of the measurements (Siebicke, 2008) is well within the range of the horizontal spatial scale of the ACASA model, which represents a flux footprint of about 10 to 10 m.
+As the model represents an area rather than a point, any direct comparison of these data has to be done carefully.
+A different experimental setup with a high resolution of radiation measurements in the trunk space and soil measurements would be needed in the investigated forest.
+Furthermore, the ground heat flux is only about 5% of net radiation and much smaller than all other turbulent fluxes.
+Thus, the ground heat flux was excluded from further analysis.
+For sensible and latent heat fluxes as well as the NEE, the footprint of the measurements (Siebicke, 2008) is well within the range of the horizontal spatial scale of the ACASA model, which represents a flux footprint of about $10^4$ to $10^6$ m.

-The performance of the parameter sets for the three fluxes are compared in Fig. 4 (4a-c for IOP-1, 4d-f for IOP-2).
-There was a correlation of the coefficients of efficiency for the sensible and the latent heat flux with a similar relative model performance for all parameter sets, but there is no correlation for the sensible and latent heat fluxes with the NEE.
+The performance of the parameter sets for the three fluxes are compared in Fig. 4 (Fig. 4a to c for IOP-1, Fig. 4d to f for IOP-2).
+There was a correlation of the coefficients of efficiency for the sensible and the latent heat flux with a similar relative model performance for all parameter sets, which is not surprising due to the coupling of the sensible and latent heat flux by the energy balance closure.
+But there is no correlation for the sensible and latent heat fluxes with the NEE.
 The number of parameter sets that are within the 10% best parameter sets for all three fluxes is very much reduced from the 2000 (1901 for NEE in IOP-2) parameter sets to 94 for IOP-1 and 87 for IOP-2.
 The last three panels of Fig. 4 compare each of the coefficients of efficiency for the three fluxes for IOP-1 with those for IOP-2.
 For the NEE, there is a good correlation between the two IOPs, whereas for the other two fluxes the scatter plots are somewhat bow-shaped.
 Combining the coefficients of efficiency for all three fluxes for the two IOPs yielded only 7 behavioral parameter sets.